 7. If the Match Result is received later than two days after the match was played then the home side may have two points deducted from its total.

 8. In the event of sides tied for any position in the League the higher placed will be the side with the greater shots difference or if still tied the greater total of shots scored.

-9. (a) All members of a competing club who are 55 years old or over on the 1st of April in the current year are eligible to play in League matches.
+9. (a) All members of a competing club who are 55 years old or over on the 1 st of April in the current year are eligible to play in KLV matches.

-(c) However if his club does not have a side entered in the KLV, then he may play for another club, of which he is a bona-fide member, in the KLV.
+(c) If a bowler’s club does not have a KLV team, he may play for another club, of which he is a bona-fide member, in the KLV.
 (NB: a bona-fide member is a Life or fully paid-up playing member of a club).